Johneriksson88/wedding/README.md

 ### Content

 - The text for all of the website was written by me in consulting with my wife
-- Instructions on how to create a responsive form came from [this tutorial](https://webdesign.tutsplus.com/tutorials/building-responsive-forms-with-flexbox--cms-26767)
+- Instructions on how to create a responsive form came from [this tutorial](https://webdesign.tutsplus.com/tutorials/building-responsive-forms-with-flexbox--cms-26767) by George Martsoukos
 - Instructions on how to create a responsive navigation bar with hamburger menu came from [this tutorial](https://www.youtube.com/watch?v=8QKOaTYvYUA&t=1394s&ab_channel=KevinPowell) by Kevin Powell
 - Code for the footer was derived from [this code](https://codepen.io/slstudios/pen/mJqjeP) from Codepen user slstudios
 - Instructions on how to create a masonry style gallery came from the Love Running Project in Code Institutes Full Stack Developer Course